UniVideo: Unified Understanding, Generation, and Editing for Videos: Introduction

 To build \model, we propose a two-stream design, where an MLLM serves as the \emph{understanding branch} and an MMDiT backbone~\citep{esser2024scaling} serves as the \emph{generation branch}.
 While prior work such as Qwen-Image~\citep{wu2025qwen} explores a similar idea in the image domain, our model generalizes this design to video.
 Both streams now receive image and video instructions: the understanding branch through a semantic encoder, and the generation branch through VAE-based encoders.
 In contrast, prior unified models such as GPT-image-1~\citep{lin2025uniworld} rely exclusively on semantic encoders, which often struggle to capture fine-grained visual details.
 Similarly, bottlenecked approaches using learnable query tokens \citep{tong2024metamorph, pan2025transfer} compress inputs into a fixed set of tokens, creating a severe capacity bottleneck when instructions contain videos.
 As a result, both approaches fall short in supporting in-context video generation.
 Our design preserves the multimodal reasoning capabilities of the MLLM while enabling the model to handle diverse video tasks with multimodal inputs.
 Moreover, it ensures cross-stream consistency, which is crucial for precise editing and for maintaining subject identity in in-context generation.

 Based on this unified architecture, we train \model across a wide spectrum of tasks, including text-to-image, text-to-video, image-to-video, in-context video generation, in-context video editing, and image editing.
 As a unified system, \model not only understands multimodal instructions and distinguishes between tasks but also achieves improvements over state-of-the-art task-specific methods.
 Thanks to unified training, \model generalizes to novel task compositions unseen during training, such as deleting one identity while swapping another within a single instruction.
-More importantly, although \model is not trained on free-form video editing data, it demonstrates generalization ability transfer from image editing to free-form video editing (e.g., change material and weather), highlighting the effectiveness of our unified video understanding and generation framework.
+More importantly, although \model is not trained on free-form video editing data, it demonstrates generalization ability transfer from image editing to free-form video editing (e.g., changing object materials or modifying weather conditions), highlighting the effectiveness of our unified video understanding and generation framework.

-Furthermore, \model retains the strong visual understanding capability of its underlying frozen MLLM.
-By leveraging the MLLM’s autoregressive reasoning and language generation abilities, \model can effectively interpret ambiguous and complex multimodal instructions that require joint vision–language understanding, such as turning visual prompting into in-context video generation tasks.
-Since its text generation ability originates from a frozen MLLM, \model should be regarded as \textit{an assembled multimodal generative system} capable of producing images, videos, and text, rather than a native multimodal model trained end-to-end \citep{ma2025janusflow,deng2025emerging}.
+Furthermore, \model retains the strong visual understanding and text generation capability of its underlying frozen MLLM.
+By leveraging the MLLM’s autoregressive reasoning and language generation abilities, \model can effectively interpret ambiguous and complex multimodal instructions that require joint vision–language understanding, such as reasoning over visual prompts before performing generation.
+Since \model's text generation ability originates from a frozen MLLM, \model should be regarded as \textit{a post-trained unified multimodal generative system}\citep{wu2025omnigen2,pan2025transfer} capable of producing images, videos, and text, rather than a unified model trained from scratch\citep{ma2025janusflow,deng2025emerging}.